 “Postpartum depression is associated with impaired bonding and development, marital discord, suicide, and infanticide.
 However, the current standard of care is to not screen women for postpartum depression.”

-“Although pediatricians are aware of this condition, it may not be the foremost thought in their minds at the well-child visit.
-However, pediatricians have the greatest opportunity of encountering the infant and caregivers regularly.
+“Pediatricians have the greatest opportunity of encountering the infant and caregivers regularly.
 Therefore, we have a responsibility to screen mothers for PPD and offer the most appropriate resources.”

 Screening for Postpartum Depression

 Many pediatricians use the Edinburgh Postnatal Depression Scale (EDPS).
 Typically, this 10-question screening tool will be filled out by new moms at 2-4 weeks post-birth as well as at the 2, 4, and 6-month marks.
+This tool is available as a questionnaire in CHADIS, which PCC practice can integrate into their EHR at no additional cost.

 - Are you feeling especially sad or down lately?